 We disinfect the surface of the outdoor potting bench and indoor plastic tray with 100% bleach, after washing away any particulate matter.
 Our outdoor potting bench is homemade with a galvanized wire mesh top on a wood frame — no problems with using water and bleach to thoroughly disinfect the metal mesh at least after each day of use, or, if necessary, after handling a diseased orchid.

 We soak our plastic pots in a 30% bleach solution for 3 days, after thoroughly removing any organic matter (brush/scrub with soap and water).
 While the one step process for using bleach to disinfect cutting tools was found to be less than 100% effective for eliminating viruses, allowing the pots to soak for an extended period of time compensates.

-I hope that this review of orchid virus disinfection, and the convenient — and effective — process that we use will assist you in upgrading your virus disinfection methods.
+I hope that this short review of orchid virus disinfection, and the convenient — and effective — process that we use will assist you in upgrading your virus disinfection methods.
 While most orchid growers are focused on the widely recognized CymMV and ORSV, there are at least 17 different viral pathogens known to infect orchids.
 Also, a good orchid virus disinfection procedure should minimize or eliminate the transmission of other orchid pathogens, such as bacteria and fungus.

 There is nothing to lose and much to gain from 100% effective virus disinfection practices!